China - Sichuan Tibet

-Another feature of altitude riding is that you will be putting less power though your pedals with the result that there will be less weight taken off your rear end on each pedal stroke (“for every action there is an equal and opposite reaction”).
-In short this will result in more with on your butt.
+Another feature of altitude riding is that you will be putting less power through your pedals with the result that there will be less weight taken off your rear end on each pedal stroke (“for every action, there is an equal and opposite reaction”).
+In short, this will result in more with on your butt.
 In two minds as to whether to bring your time-trial saddle or your trusty old Brook?
 Bring the Brooks.

-If you do not wish to bring you own bicycle we have our own fleet of good quality hardtail mountain bikes for rent.
+If you do not wish to bring your own bicycle we have our own fleet of good quality hardtail mountain bikes for rent.
 Please contact us for further details and rental price.

 It is important to be prepared though, and given the remote nature of some parts of the route we should be ready for the need to change and adapt, and therefore one should bring a sleeping bag just in case we have to alter our course - as they used to say in Rome, omnia paratus.